 Showing 1-2 of 2 Results

 Postdoctoral Research Fellow, Cardiovascular Medicine

-After completing my master?s degree, I was attracted by the hypothesis that early onset coronary artery disease (CAD) is a genetic subtype of the common type of CAD.
-In collaboration with Dr. Arya Mani, an expert in Mendelian forms of CAD (Yale University), and Prof Reza Malekzadeh, a pioneer of cohort studies (Tehran University), and HHMI investigator in Yale University, Dr. Richard Lifton, I contributed to the genetic analysis of families with early onset CAD and metabolic syndrome.
+After completing my master?s degree in human genetics, I was attracted by the fact that early onset coronary artery disease (CAD) manifest as a genetic subtype of the common type of CAD.
+In collaboration with Dr. Arya Mani and Dr. Richard Lifton, experts in Mendelian forms of CAD (Yale University), and Dr. Reza Malekzadeh, a pioneer of cohort studies (Tehran University), I contributed to the genetic analysis of families with early onset CAD and metabolic syndrome.
 We identified DYRK1B as a causative gene (co-first author; N Engl J Med; 2014).